Skip to main content

 failures, but they cannot usefully be displayed to humans, and can be

-differs in programming-language implementations, even between
+and differs among programming-language implementations, even between

 different API calls in the same language.